Nasheer-D/youtube-showcase/readme.txt

 YouTube Video ID is a 11 character string that YouTube uses to uniquely identify each video.
 For example, the video at https://www.youtube.com/watch?v=9K4uBRkFJEU has the id 9K4uBRkFJEU.

+After you install our plugin you will see our setup assistant which creates all the required pages, ready to use.

 Two Video Gallery pages are provided:

 * Video Gallery